 Earning a college degree qualifies graduates for higher-paying jobs and prepares them for many employment opportunities.
 As an Oregon resident, you can benefit from earning an online degree in your home state, taking advantage of lower in-state tuition rates along with networking and career enrichment opportunities.

-This initiative’s name might sound a bit obscure since it’s made up of numbers, but these digits state its goal directly: Oregon's ambition is for 40% of its adults to earn bachelor or advanced degrees, 40% to earn associate degrees or post secondary certificates, and the rest to have a high school diploma or equivalent by the year 2025.
-To help achieve this goal, the Oregon University System is working closely with the state to issue state- and system-wide policies and programs.
+Oregon's 40-40-20 initiative aims for 40% of its adults to earn bachelor or advanced degrees, 40% to earn associate degrees or postsecondary certificates, and the rest to possess a high school diploma or equivalent by the year 2025.
+To achieve this goal, the Oregon University System collaborates with the state to issue state- and system-wide policies and programs.

 College Access Challenge Grant Programs